The Al Franken Show: History

 From the show's inception in March 2004 until October 7, 2005, the show was co-hosted by experienced journalist Katherine Lanpher.
 Lanpher left the show to write Leap Days, a memoir about her experiences moving to New York City.
 Lanpher did not rejoin the show because she did not wish to move again when Franken relocated to Minnesota.
 In November 2005, Franken told an audience in Berkeley, California that he would not seek a replacement for Lanpher.
 Her departure did not substantially change the content of the show.

 When the show began, Franken signed a one-year contract.
 "I'm doing this because I want to use my energies to get Bush unelected.
 I'd be happy if the election of a Democrat ended the show", he said in an interview with The New York Times.
-Bush won a second term on November 2, 2004, but Franken stated that the show would continue whether a Democrat or a Republican was in office.
+Bush won a second term on November 2, 2004, but Franken said that the show would continue whether a Democrat or a Republican was in office.

 Beginning on September 7, 2004, Sundance Channel broadcast a one-hour televised version of the show on weekdays.
 The show aired its last episode in November 2004.
 The channel inked a new contract with Franken and aired a second season of the show from June 6, 2005, until early November 2005.

 On November 15, 2006, Air America affiliate KQKE-AM in San Francisco announced that Franken would leave Air America on December 10, as indicated by an audio clip posted on Whatamockery.com.
 After December 10, though Franken was still on Air America, KQKE began airing the Thom Hartmann Program in place of the Al Franken Show.

 On his January 29, 2007, show, Franken announced that his last show on Air America Radio would be that Valentine's Day.
 Affiliates who carried the Franken show carried Thom Hartmann after that date, while XM Satellite Radio now carries Ed Schultz in that time slot.
 At the end of his final show, Franken announced his intention to run for the United States Senate from Minnesota.